briand-hub/Esp32AI/AI Tutorial.md

 *Note: here we use MSE as error calculation but other methods could be used!*

+*Note 2: here I used just one output neuron.
+If more output neuros, simply calculate error for each one and the total error as the sum of all errors.
+The steps following must always refer to the total error.*

 Explained: the new weight will be equal to old weight less than the *magnitude* of the current weight on the error, multiplied by a factor of $\eta$ (the **learning rate**).
-In other words, we'd like to know how much the weight "costs" on the total error in order to correct it to a lower rate.
+In other words, we'd like to know how much the weight *affects* the total error in order to correct it to a lower rate.
 We will have more chanches to "guess" it faster if a factor of $\eta$ is well "guessed".

-The $\frac{\partial MSE}{\partial w}$ is the **derivative** of the error respect to the weight.
+The $\frac{\partial MSE}{\partial w}$ is the (partial) **derivative** of the error respect to the weight (or the *gradient* of $MSE$ respect to $w$).

 #### Backpropagation at output layer

+The main "problem" in solving the equation is that the weight $w$ is not *directly* related to the error $E$ but the relationship can be found applying *chain rule* and other math tricks.

+TODO

 #### Backpropagation at hidden layers